Increasing protection: corals and mangroves

 - A commitment by the six Coral Triangle nations through the Coral Triangle Initiative to protect the marine environment and resources of the region.
 The Coral Triangle Initiative Leaders’ Declaration is the most detailed regional action plan for ocean conservation ever seen.

-- A new zoning plan for Australia's Great Barrier Reef Marine Park that created the world’s largest network of marine highly protected areas.
+- Campaigning for a new zoning plan for Australia's Great Barrier Reef Marine Park that created the world’s largest network of marine highly protected areas.

 - New commitments for coral and mangrove protection on every continent, including a commitment by the government of Fiji to protect at least 30% of its seas in MPAs by 2020.